dsorokin/aivika-transformers/README.md

 package [aivika-branches](http://hackage.haskell.org/package/aivika-branches), and
 parallel distributed simulation, package [aivika-distributed](http://hackage.haskell.org/package/aivika-distributed).

-Unlike sequential simulation, the distribution simulation is more difficult for implementing the simulation experiments by the Monte-Carlo method.
+Unlike sequential simulation, the distributed simulation is more difficult for implementing the simulation experiments by the Monte-Carlo method.
 Therefore, there are additional packages that allow saving the results of distributed simulation in SQL databases and only then the simulation reports are generated.
 These reports are HTML pages